 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto things which are before, I press towards the mark…

 During our discussion that night, I told my friends that there were certain things I discovered that needed to change.
-True, they have taken a default setting in my mind, yet with the help of God, I am positive that I’ll be a better person.
-I have even begun to see those changes already and it can only get better.
+True, they have taken a default setting in my mind, yet with the help of God, I was positive that I’d be a better person.
+I’d even begun to see those changes already and it could only get better.

 It is not enough to resign to fate as if we can do nothing and then leave our relationships to suffer.
 We can choose to take healthy and positive steps.
-It’s not something that will automatically change but as we depend on Christ and form new habits, we will begin to see God at work in our relationships
+The results we see many not be automatic but as we allow the transformation power of Christ to take charge, we can gradually form new habits.

-Understanding is what brings the parties into a beautiful union.
-It is the ability of the two parties to make compromises and sacrifices where necessary.
+Understanding propels parties in a relationship to make compromises and sacrifices where necessary.
 Stubbornness will not get any of the parties anywhere.
 Patience, Prayer and tolerance takes us forward.

-However where two unmarried people in a relationship keep going back and forth over an issue that tends to always leave them drained and resentful, it is better for the parties to move on with their lives.
+However where two unmarried people in a relationship keep going back and forth over an issue that leaves them drained and resentful, it might be a sign that the parties are brtter off moving on better with their lives.

-Even where you can’t seem to understand what’s wrong with your actions, listening and talking this out with your partner is a sign of maturity and I don’t even care if you are a Pastor leading a large congregation, you are immature if you think your wife has no right to express herself or if you believe she isn’t worth listening to.
+Even where you don’t seem to understand why your partner is complaining about a certain way you behave, listening and talking things out with them is a sign of maturity.
+I don’t even care if you are a Pastor leading a large congregation, it’s immature to believe your wife has no right to express herself or that she isn’t worth listening to.

 By understanding, a house is established… Proverbs 24:3.